MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 ## Quick fixes and their limitations

-In some cases, it's possible to make small adjustments to your module and fix things with a minimum of effort.
+In some cases, it's possible to make small adjustments to your module and fix things with minimal effort.
 But these solutions tend to come with caveats.
 While they may apply to your module, they won't work for every module.

 ### Change your dependency version